-Since 2006, Costa Coffee, the British coffee shop chain has entered China market and expanded in a dramatic way.
-Based on the Starbuck model, with the implementation of Coffee shop just nearby Starbucks stores, its ambition is to make China become its ‘second home’, having one-third of the market share of coffee shop market.
-Costa Coffee has the particularity to have his own roastery with their proper blend in every stores.
-The giant has sinve more than 2861 stores in 30 countries.
-The owner of Costa coffee, even plan to extend the number of coffee shop from 365 to 900 by the end of 2020.
+Since 2006, Costa Coffee, the British coffee shop chain has entered the Chinese market and expanded dramatically.
+Based on the Starbucks model, with the implementation of Coffee shop just nearby Starbucks stores, its ambition is to make China become its ‘second home’, having one-third of the market share of coffee shop market.
+Costa Coffee has the particularity to have his own roastery with their proper blend in every store.
+The giant has since more than 3,800 stores globally.

-See also our focus on Coffee shop market in China
+See also our piece on the Coffee shop market in China

-Strategic Approach for Costa Coffee to Enter China Market
+Strategic Approach for Costa Coffee to Enter China’s Market

-In order to differentiate Costa Coffee from its strong competitors such as Starbucks or McCafé, Costa Coffee relies largely on local Chinese retailers.
+In order to differentiate Costa Coffee from its strong competitors such as Starbucks, Costa Coffee relies largely on local Chinese retailers.
 One of the recent moves included an agreement signed with the Beijing Hualian Group, a nationwide retailer.
 Costa Coffee also gives many authorities to its partners; as more it gives authorities, more the operations are efficient.

-Unlike Starbucks process, which follows the American way (or foreign way) of standardizing everything, Costa Coffee conducts a strong analysis of the local market in China and is open to change its offer according to its region and the taste of the people in that region.
-This strategy leads many Chinese consumers to give feedbacks saying, even in Shanghai and Beijing, Costa coffee tastes slightly different.
-Ye Xiaobo, the store manager of Costa Coffee 1912, said “Starbucks are more causal like the way Americans do while as for Costa Coffee, is more traditional, rigorous with more focus on the utensils”.
+Costa Coffee conducts a strong analysis of the local market and is open to change its offer according to its region and the taste of the people in that region.
+This strategy leads many Chinese consumers to give feedback saying, even in Shanghai and Beijing, Costa coffee tastes slightly different.
+Ye Xiaobo, the store manager of Costa Coffee 1912, said: “Starbucks are more casual like the way Americans do while as for Costa Coffee, is more traditional, rigorous with more focus on the utensils”.

-Like its competitors, Costa also embraced the localisation strategy by adding iced green tea to stores in southern China and a hot beverage in northern China.
+Like its competitors, Costa also embraced the localization strategy by adding iced green tea to stores in southern China and a hot beverage in northern China.

 Overview of its Long-Term Business Plan in China

-Compared to Starbucks’ 16-year-presence in China, Costa uses only 8 years to reach 25% of the total market share, which shows that it has the capacity to lead Chinese market.
-According to China Consultants, one-third of its market share in China is only a matter of time.
-The only problem is that to have too many partners to share its profits can be risky in the future.
+Compared to Starbucks’ 16-year-presence in China, Costa used only 8 years to reach 25% of the total market share.
+The only problem is that having too many partners to share its profits can be risky in the future.
 Thus, how to build an efficient platform where each party has a fixed say and how to create a system to prevent future conflicts remains to be considered.

 Costa Coffee Club

-Costa coffee is directly competing with the american coffee maker “Starbucks” who have seen a lot of success in China with a strong local strategy, with an emphasis on the consumer experience factor.
-Such as his main competitor the British Coffee brand is proposing a loyalty card for app or android phones, member can gain points every time consuming at the shop in order to get free coffee or other goods.
+Costa coffee in China is directly competing with the American coffee maker “Starbucks” who have seen a lot of success in China with a strong local strategy, with an emphasis on the consumer experience factor.
+Such as his main competitor the British Coffee brand is proposing a loyalty card for app or android phones, the member can gain points every time-consuming at the shop in order to get free coffee or other goods.